arturor9/Schedule/README.md

 ## Code Reviews
 Create a new branch for each task (issue) and create a pull request and assign `@arturor9` for review.

-## Expected Results
-The user should be able to look the daily and